 - Create an Account Master File with the required column headings (ref.
-Account Master File). - Save the edited file as an ASCII (.CSV) or spreadsheet (.XLS) file in the DirectRoute Data folder; rename it as something you will remember.

-- Open DirectRoute and (from the menu) select File>Open; select Stop Files from the dropdown menu in the bottom right corner of the info box, then select the new master file you just created and saved (from the step above). - Select the Open button to open this file.
+Account Master File). - Save the edited file as an ASCII (.csv) or spreadsheet (.xls) file in the DirectRoute Data folder; rename it as something you will remember. - Open DirectRoute and (from the menu) select File > Open; select Stop Files from the dropdown menu in the bottom right corner of the info box, then select the new master file you just created and saved (from the step above).